tirzaelise/Afstudeerproject/PROGRESS.md

 ## Tuesday 16/05/2017

 I finished writing the code to find the common hypernym between a word and a drink property (e.g. color, action, ingredient).
 I also wrote code to ask for confirmation once a sentence has been understood or misunderstood.

+## Wednesday 17/05/2017

+The synsets that are generated for a word and a drink property are now constrained by the desired POS tag.
+This makes sure that an action is found when a verb is fed into the program instead of a noun.
+Furthermore, whether a verb or a noun is used is no decided based on whether there is an object in the sentence or not, but on whether the verb expresses possession: e.g. have, possess, own, have got, hold.
+The most relevant drink property for a word is found using Wu-Palmer similarity instead of the shortest path distance.